mendix/docs/content/developerportal/operate/monitoring-application-health.md

 ### 3.2 CPU Credits on AWS{#burstable}

 Apps running on Mendix Cloud V4 use AWS databases to store their data.
 These databases are classed as *burstable* and *non-burstable*.
-If a database is **burstable** this means that there is a limit on how long you can use the database when it is consuming CPU resources above a specified 'baseline performance'.
+If a database is **burstable** this means that it has a specified performance baseline.
 This baseline is different for each sort of database and varies from 5% to 20%.

+From the AWS documentation: *If a burstable performance instance uses fewer CPU resources than is required for baseline performance (such as when it is idle), the unspent CPU credits are accrued in the CPU credit balance.
+If a burstable performance instance needs to burst above the baseline performance level, it spends the accrued credits.
+The more credits that a burstable performance instance has accrued, the more time it can burst beyond its baseline when more performance is needed.*

 For example, if you have a database with a baseline performance of 10%, you can only run the database at over 10% CPU resources for a limited time.
-After this time, the CPU resource usage of your database will be throttled.
+How long depends on the CPU credits you have earned during your recent CPU use.
+After you have used up your credits, the CPU resource usage of your database will be throttled and cannot go above the baseline performance until you have earned more credits by running it below the baseline performance.

-The following database options use burstable databases:
+The following Mendix database options use burstable databases:
 * Strato (t2.micro database)
 * S (t2.micro)
 * M (t2.small)